 This Kinsta custom dashboard has many features or tools for managing server applications, such as PHP version, site information, SFTP/SSH details, database access details, and backup options.

-It also gives you access to server analytics, such as bandwidth, RAM, and CPU usage, and other tools, such as New Relic, early hint, password protection, geolocation, WordPress debugging tools, and a search-and-replace feature.
+It also gives you access to server analytics, such as bandwidth, RAM, and CPU usage, as well as other tools.
+New Relic, early hint, password protection, geolocation, WordPress debugging tools, and a search-and-replace feature are also accessible.

 You can access Kinsta’s built-in Edge Caching solution and enable or disable it via the dashboard.
 You can also enable the mobile cache option, which is disabled by default.

-Each time I use the Kinsta dashboard, I find it easier to locate tools like Staging, my WordPress sites, the list of plugins and themes on the live site, and even access server-side applications.
+Each time I use the Kinsta dashboard, I find it easier to locate tools like Staging and my WordPress sites.
+The list of plugins and themes on the live site, and even access to server-side applications.

 For instance, you don’t need an FTP program or a file manager to deactivate plugins or themes on your Kinsta site remotely.
 You can do this from your MyKinsta account dashboard.

-Personally, I think this is a good feature that might come in handy in troubleshooting situations, especially if you can not log into your WordPress site.
+Personally, I think this is a good feature that might come in handy for troubleshooting, especially if you cannot log in to your WordPress site.

-There’s a whole lot more you can do within your Kinsta dashboard, such as managing DNS and account user management, checking a list of add-ons, managing IPs to block bots and other malicious traffic, setting up redirects, and accessing the APM (Application Performance Monitoring) tool.
+There’s a whole lot more you can do within your Kinsta dashboard, such as managing DNS and account user management.
+You can check the list of add-ons, managing IPs to block bots and other malicious traffic.

 I’ll discuss the Kinsta APM feature in detail later in this Kinsta WordPress hosting review.
 It helps improve performance.